cod1r/tack/README.md

   memory usage is too high
   performance is not ideal (still need to test on large amounts of text)

-thoughts about cursor related problems:
-    abstract away the logic for offsetting the x_offset so that it's easily known what glyph a cursor lands on when moving around. a lot of logic will surround the rope data structure and traversing it for information (like what glyph the cursor lands on).

-maybe there should be colors (RGB) as well in our vertex attrib arrays

 Using Int_val instead of Long_val might fuck me over in the future. idk...

 there needs to be a faster and better way to go from screen coords to a position in the rope data structure.